 Money Laundering Control Act (1986)

-Made money laundering a federal crime
+This act officially made money laundering a federal crime.

 Anti-Drug Abuse Act (1988)